corylus98/rhythm-write/README.md

 ## 📝 Development Notes

-- All code, comments, and documentation are in English.
 - The codebase is clean, modern, and ready for demo or deployment.
 - Accessibility and UI/UX best practices are followed throughout.
 - Obsolete and non-English files have been removed.